sbstp/tokio-dns/README.md

+# Attention!
+This repository is how archived because both tokio and async-std provide their own asynchronous resolvers.

 # tokio-dns
 Asynchronous name resolution utilities for the `futures` and `tokio` crates.
 Look at the crate-level documentation for more details.